roadrunner21/ts-kick-interactive-prototype/README.md

 - Automatically generates chat messages with various sentiments, including the use of emotes commonly found on streaming platforms.
 - Chat speed and sentiment can be adjusted to simulate different levels of community excitement.

-### Channel Points (Future Feature):
-- Redeemable points for triggering smiley emotions.
-- Points accumulate through interactions and can be redeemed for visual feedback.

 ## Tech Stack
 - **Vue 3**: Core framework.
 - **TypeScript**: Type safety and tooling.